 Which teams can adequately harness Sample’s versatility?

 Sample’s versatility along the line gives him some breathing room when it comes to fit.
 He’s strong enough to be a 4-3 defensive tackle who shifts out to end on occasion.
 However, he almost fits better as a 3-4 defensive end who can also be an extra rusher on the edge.
-The combinations are numerous for Sample, who, for the time being, projects well as a Day 3 pick, who could go in Round 3.
-In that early-to-mid Day 3 range, teams like the Seattle Seahawks, Green Bay Packers, and Cincinnati Bengals make sense as potential matches.
+The combinations are numerous for Sample, who, for the time being, projects well as a potential Top 100 pick, whose ceiling is likely Round 4.
+In that range, teams like the Seattle Seahawks, Green Bay Packers, and Baltimore Ravens, and Cincinnati Bengals make sense as potential matches.

 In his current range, Sample is a very good depth piece who has the versatility to play multiple roles if needed.
 And at the Senior Bowl, he proved he has starting potential.
-It depends in part on how much more explosiveness he can glean on the inside.
-But if he can explode off the line with more consistency, he has the power, tenacity, and natural leverage to be a threat.
-And at the very least, he can be a rotational spark plug with pass rushing upside.
+He has the explosiveness, the length, and the motor to be a force on pass rushing downs.
+And if he can get stronger and maximize his athletic traits consistently, he has the tenacity, and natural leverage to be a threat all-around.
+At the very least, Sample can be a rotational spark plug with pass rushing upside.
 But as a potential starter with inside-outside versatility, he offers even more.